oTree-org/oTree/README.md

 ```
 ## Assigning payoffs

 Each player has a `payoff` field, which is a `CurrencyField`.
 If your player makes money, you should store it in this field.
+`player.participant.payoff` is the sum of the payoffs a participant made in each subsession.
-At the end of the experiment, a participant's total profit is calculated by adding the fixed base pay to the `payoff` that participant earned as a player in each subsession.
+At the end of the experiment, a participant's total profit is calculated by adding the fixed base pay
+to the `payoff` that participant earned as a player in each subsession.

 ## Points (i.e. "experimental currency")